 If you’ve been following along and getting your photos embedded with IPTC captions, keywords, locations, copyrights, etc. you will also be able to share this information by creating slideshows.

 You can accommodate a lot of different situations and needs with information that’s already embedded in your photos.
 And not just IPTC.
-Also GPS, EXIF and Jpg Comments, etc.
+Also JPG Comments, GPS and other EXIF information.

 I’ll demonstrate this with XnView because it’s available to most of us.